“I was twelve when I started fishing,” Mamede said, without any prompting on my part. He was still picking through his line.

 “In the beginning it was hard, but some learn faster than others.
 I learned quickly.
 I didn’t catch many fish at first, but after two years I was catching as much as my uncle.
 I was catching enough to take care of my mother.
 I became a mestre then.”

-He said it with the pride of a man who had worked hard all his life.
+He said this with the pride of a man who had worked hard all his life.
 A man who was successful.
 A man who now had his own large family, complete with grandchildren.
 That family would keep him busy working for many more years.

 “When you started, was it different than now?”